the-coding-pie/Bugtracker-REST-API/README.md

     - Add issue(s).
     - Can edit the project name etc.

-  Only the person who made the project has the power to delete/update the project and he/she is the one who has the power to add/remove collaborator(s).
-A project will be only visible to its admin (who created it) and the collaborators.
+ The person who made the project has the power to delete/update the project and he/she is the one who has the power to add/remove collaborator(s).

+ Other collaborator(s) can just view and update the title of the project.
+A project will be only visible to its admin (who created it) and all the collaborators.

   ## Issue